Vision Disability: Types and Information Document List

-Glassy eyes can be defined as a fixed staring and wide eyed appearance with the eyes appearing to be glazed or shiny.
+Glassy eyes can be defined as a fixed staring and wide eyed appearance with the eyes appearing shiny, glazed over, or out of focus.

 Being visually impaired means that your vision is either affected by visual problems such as having no peripheral vision.

 Facts about Blindness

 Things Americans should know about blindness that will make us a stronger society.